mathewgomas-alfred/mathewgomas.io/reference_manual/filters/adjust.rst

 A simple black and white threshold filter that uses sRGB luminosity.
 It'll convert any image to a image with only black and white, with the input number indicating the threshold value at which black becomes white.

-.. index:: ASC CDL, Slope Offset Power Curves
+.. index:: ASC CDL, Slope, Offset and Power Curves

 Slope, Offset, Power
 --------------------